xxivk/ionet-ai-trader-dashboard/README.md

 * 🔧 Open PRs to improve the strategy or add indicators

 ---

-Built with ❤️ for the IO Community.
+Built by Saad ❤️ for the IO Community 💛

 ```